rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **+1 PM:** além do normal, criaturas que falhem na resistência também ficam imóveis.
 - **+2 PM:** muda o alcance para pessoal, a área para alvo (você) e a resistência para nenhuma.
 Em vez do normal, você consegue se comunicar com plantas, que começam com atitude prestativa em relação a você.
 Além disso, você pode fazer testes de Diplomacia com plantas.
 Em geral, plantas têm uma percepção limitada de seus arredores e normalmente fornecem respostas simplórias.

+{{pageNumber,auto}}
+\page
+### Create Bonfire
+  <div class="spell-tags">fire summon wild transmutation</div>

+*Cantrip*
+- **Execução:** padrão;
+- **Alcance:** 12sqr;
+- **Alvo:** 1 criatura;
+- **Duração:** concentration..

+___
+You create a bonfire on ground that you can see within range.
+Until the spell ends, the magic bonfire fills a 5-foot cube.
+Any creature in the bonfire’s space when you cast the spell must succeed on a Dexterity saving throw or take 1d8 fire damage.
+A creature must also make the saving throw when it moves into the bonfire’s space for the first time on a turn or ends its turn there.
+The bonfire ignites flammable objects in its area that aren’t being worn or carried.

+- **+2PM:** increase damage by +1d8

+### Crown of Madness
+  <div class="spell-tags">enchantment curse unholy trickery</div>

+*2nd Circle*
+- **Execução:** padrão;
+- **Alcance:** 20sqr;
+- **Alvo:** 1 criatura;
+- **Duração:** concentração..

+___
+One humanoid of your choice that you can see within range must succeed on a Wisdom saving throw or become charmed by you for the duration.
+While the target is charmed in this way, a twisted crown of jagged iron appears on its head, and a madness glows in its eyes.

+The charmed target must use its action before moving on each of its turns to make a melee attack against a creature other than itself that you mentally choose.
+The target can act normally on its turn if you choose no creature or if none are within its reach.

+On your subsequent turns, you must use your action to maintain control over the target, or the spell ends.
+Also, the target can make a Wisdom saving throw at the end of each of its turns.
+On a success, the spell ends.

 ### Curar Ferimentos
   <div class="spell-tags">recovery sacred</div>